STARTBODY

 Slang and Idioms for Business English Learners - TEFL Blog

 Thu, 10 Oct 2019 Elizaveta Pachina Teaching Ideas Slang and Idioms for Business English Learners Imagine going back in time to the late nineteenth or early twentieth century in Great Britain.
 If the question of whether it is proper to teach slang and idioms to students were posed to a teacher in that period, I do not doubt in my mind that any proper English teacher would frown upon the notion of it.
 If you were to ask an English teacher today, you would receive a much different answer.
 The gradual globalization of the English language has been driven by various factors, one of which is business.
-This post was written by our TEFL certification graduate Allison S. Please note that this blog post might not necessarily represent the beliefs or opinions of ITTT.
-Modern Situation There is...
+Table of Contents Modern Situation Reasons Grammar Rules Do you want to teach English abroad?
+Take a TEFL course!
+Related Articles: This post was written by our TEFL certification graduate...
 [Read more]

 Top Tips for Teaching Reading to Younger Groups of Students - TEFL Blog

 Fri, 13 Dec 2019 Elizaveta Pachina Teaching Ideas Top Tips for Teaching Reading to Younger Groups of Students There are four basic skills in any language: receptive skills – reading and listening, and productive skills – speaking and writing.
 Usually, when we learn a new language, we tend to access our learning process and result by checking how our productive skills are and forget that before we can the product, we need to receive first.
 Data says that the production of every 100 words in writing needs a receipt of 1000 words in reading which means to be able to produce anything, one must get as much as 10 times receipt.
 Similarly in listening and speaking.
-This post was written by our TEFL certification graduate Josephine L. Please note that this blog post might not...
+Table of Contents Receptive Skills: Writing vs. Reading Decoding Reading aloud for fluency Learning how to read...
 [Read more]

 How Games Can Boost Your Lessons - TEFL Blog